zqTheDesigner/obsidian-vault/Machine Learning/Algorithms/Random Forest.md

 # For Time Series

-Time series data sets need to be [[Time Series Data Preparation#Transform in to supervisied learning problem|transformed in to a supervised learning problem]].
+Time series data sets need to be [[Time Series Data Prepariation#Transform in to supervisied learning problem|transformed in to a supervised learning problem]].

 The model must be trained on the past and predict the future.
 	Methods that randomize the dataset cannot be used (like k-fold cross-validation).